Comparison of topological charge definitions in Lattice QCD: Introduction

 The second motivation of this paper is to attempt a systematic investigation of different topological charge definitions.
-We have computed them on selected ensembles generated by the European Twisted Mass Collaboration (ETMC).
+We have computed them on selected ensembles generated by the European Twisted Mass Collaboration (ETMC)\footnote{In 2019, the name of the collaboration has been changed to Extended Twisted Mass Collaboration.}.
 The included definitions are:\footnote{For references on each of the following definitions, we refer to Sec.~\ref{sec:Field_Theoretic_Definition}.} \begin{itemize} \item index of the overlap Dirac operator on HYP-smeared and non-HYP-smeared configurations, \item Wilson-Dirac operator spectral flow (SF), \item spectral projector definition, \item field theoretic (gluonic) definition, with gauge fields smoothed using: \begin{itemize} \item {\it gradient flow} (GF) with different smoothing actions and at different flow times.
 Namely, we smooth the gauge fields using the Wilson plaquette, Symanzik tree-level and Iwasaki actions at flow times $t_0$, $2t_0$ and $3t_0$; $t_0$ is defined in \sec{sec:Gradient_Flow}. \item {\it cooling} (cool) with the three different smoothing actions and cooling steps matched to GF time for $t_0$, $2t_0$ and $3t_0$, \item {\it stout smearing} with three different values of the stout parameter $\rho_{\rm st}$ and smearing steps matched to GF time at flow times $t_0$, $2t_0$ and $3t_0$, \item {\it APE smearing} with three different values of the parameter $\alpha_{\rm APE}$ and smearing steps matched to GF time for $t_0$, $2t_0$ and $3t_0$, \item {\it HYP smearing} for a given set of parameters $\alpha_{\rm HYP1}$, $\alpha_{\rm HYP2}$, $\alpha_{\rm HYP3}$, and smearing steps numerically matched to GF time at flow times $t_0$, $2t_0$ and $3t_0$. \end{itemize} \end{itemize}

 The outline of the paper is as follows: \sec{sec:Lattice_Setup} describes our lattice setup as well as the relevant details regarding the production of the $N_f=2$ configurations. \sec{sec:definitions_of_the_topological_charge} introduces the topological charge definitions that we are using and includes the derivation of matching conditions between different smoothing schemes.
 In \sec{sec:results}, we discuss and compare different definitions of the topological charge, we analyze the approach to the continuum limit and we show results for the topological susceptibility.
 Finally, in \sec{sec:conclusions} we summarize and conclude.